lnis-uofu/FPGA_Secured_Bitstream/README.md

 ```

 ## Introduction
 The Programmign Management Unit will serve as a macro that can be placed near a FPGA to handle bitstream loading.
-While the primary functonalty of the PMU is to load a bitstream into an FPGA Core it will also incoroporate some hardware security and integrity features.
-This is in reponse to the need for OpenFPGA to be able to incoporate some hardware security IPs to FPGA designs.
-To accurately access the level of protetection the secuiry features provide to the FPGA/FPGA bitstream, an iterative apprach to the PMU design will be taken starting with version one.
+While the primary functonalty of the PMU is to load a bitstream into an FPGA Core it will also incoroporate some hardware security and data integrity features.
+This is in reponse to the need for OpenFPGA to be able to incoporate some hardware security IPs to its FPGA design framework.
+To accurately access the level of protetection the security features provide to the FPGA/FPGA bitstream, an iterative apprach to the PMU design will be taken starting with version one.
 The iterative approach is currently defined by a threat model shown in Figure 1.
-As of today the primary objectives of the PMU is to accurately transfer bitstream data to the core and protect the IP that lies within a bitstream using AES.
-The final version of the PMU will resembel a RISC-V core that incorporates all the features of the previous PMU versions as well as post fabrication feature implementation and programming of multiple FPGA configuration chains.
+As of today the PMU version 3 is capable of 8 instructions for loading a bistream with the options of using AES encription and/or SHA authentication.
+The FSM contained in this macro intreprets a serially encoded "pmu header" that is appened to a plaintext bitstream, ciphertext bitstream, or cipher key.
+This version of the PMU also features some testing features encure accurate loading of the correct bitsteam to the FPGA core.
+With that, the final version of the PMU will resembel a RISC-V core that incorporates all the features of the previous PMU versions as well as post fabrication feature implementation and programming of multiple FPGA configuration chains.

 <p>
   <img src="/docs/figures/ThreatModel.png">